Walter Brearley

-However, having established himself as the best fast bowler in the world, at the end of the season Brearley announced that business claims would prevent him playing again.
+However, having established himself as one of the leading fast bowlers in the world, at the end of the season Brearley announced that business claims would prevent him playing again.
 Although he changed his mind and did play five times for Lancashire in 1906 besides helping Neville Knox to form a remarkably hostile attack for the Gentlemen at Lord's, he refused to play again for his county until 1908.
 In 1907, Brearley only played a handful of first-class games for the Gentlemen and a couple of privately raised teams, but was still thought good enough to only just miss out on a Test place at Lord's against South Africa.
 1908 saw Brearley end his dispute with the Lancashire committee and bowl superbly before business kept him out of most of the August matches.
 He took 148 wickets in just seventeen matches and was named a Cricketer of the Year by Wisden.
-In 1909 he was even more impressive so long as he could play, but failed in his only Test, and in the following two years business and a major accident limited him to just fourteen of Lancashire's fifty eight Championship games.
+In 1909 he performed well so long as he could play, but failed in his only Test, and in the following two years business and a major accident limited him to just fourteen of Lancashire's fifty eight Championship games.

 The following year, Brearley's rift with the Lancashire committee became irreconcilable and at the beginning of 1912 it was clear he would play no county cricket.
 However, so well-thought of was he that, playing when business allowed for Cheshire in the Minor Counties competition, Brearley played one further Test but the wicket was too soft for him to get a foothold.

-Even when the best fast bowler in the world, Brearley could never go on an overseas tour owing to business commitments.
+Even at the height of his career, Brearley could never go on an overseas tour owing to business commitments.

-Brearley made one late first-class appearance in 1921 at the age of 45 when he was picked for Archie MacLaren's amateur team that took on, and beat, Warwick Armstrong's previously invincible Australians.
+Brearley made one late first-class appearance in 1921 at the age of 45 when he was picked for Archie MacLaren's amateur team that took on, and beat, Warwick Armstrong's unbeaten Australian touring team.
 Brearley's own contribution was modest: he scored one run and did not bowl.

-A wholehearted cricketer who bustled about whatever he did, Brearley's batting fame rested on his hurried walk to the wicket and the much-told Old Trafford story that, at the sound of him scurrying to the wicket, the horse walked between the shafts of the heavy roller ready for the end of the innings.
-In all cricket, he took 844 wickets but scored only 908 runs.
+A wholehearted cricketer who threw himself energetically into everything he did, Brearley was best known for his hurried walk to the wicket.
+A much-repeated story from Old Trafford relates that, at the sound of him scurrying to the crease, the horse would walk between the shafts of the heavy roller in readiness for the end of the innings.
+In his entire first-class career, he took 844 wickets but scored only 908 runs.

 Neville Cardus wrote "Every ball was a crisis as far as Brealey was concerned".

 Brearley maintained faith in his ability long after his retirement.
 When watching new fast bowlers in later years Brearley was often heard to exclaim that he could still 'throw his hat faster'.